 I am the exact opposite!
 I hate getting dressed in the summer and always feel so unfashionable.
 I like to wear skinny pants with wedges in the winter (gumsole wedges if it is snowing/icy out) and a really nicely cut minimal cashmere sweater, a circle scarf/interesting or handcrafted scarf (check out Boticca they have some great ones) and great jewelry.
-I personally feel more chic in minimal clothes and find that a pared down look with one or two really interesting pieces (shoes or jewelry) does the trick.posted 11 months ago
+I personally feel more chic in minimal clothes and find that a pared down look with one or two really interesting pieces (shoes or jewelry) does the trick.posted almost 4 years ago

 I am having so much trouble this winter!
 Luckily, we haven’t had snow in Seattle yet, but it’s still been pretty cold.
 Definitely focus on chic accessories, like fur hats and cute gloves.
 I know fur hats are very popular in London right now and so warm!
 I don’t know if you’re into maxi skirts and dresses, but I’ve found they’re perfect for cold weather since they hide long layers like leggings.
 They even work over boots!
-You’ll look chic and feel warm!posted 11 months ago
+You’ll look chic and feel warm!posted almost 4 years ago

 I’m having the same problem!
 We’re having record low temps here in Utah this season, so it’s been tough to break out of the skinny jean and a sweater rut.